Best Kegerator Reviews

 The Kegerator Design

 The main attraction of these systems is the simplicity – the very basic design is an electronically Kegerator Designcontrolled cube with beer inside and taps on top.
-This means they are not only a great way to chill, carbonate, and serve beer – they are also highly customizable for anyone who is even remotely handy.
+This means they are not only a great way to chill, carbonate, and serve craft beer or even cold brew coffee – they are also highly customizable for anyone who is even remotely handy.

 Kegerators are extremely attractive for home use for a few reasons.
 First, the footprint and low height – your home bar only needs to take up a cubic meter or so.
 Second, the functionality is surprisingly efficient at both carbonating and dispensing in a tight space.
 For most models used by home brewers, you can usually fit two Cornelius kegs into a single unit.